valbok/QtAVPlayer/README.md

 Notes:
 - Set the `QT_AVPLAYER_NO_HWDEVICE` environment variable to force software decoding.
 - You can also call `player.setInputVideoCodec("software")` to force software decoding for a specific player.
+- Set the `QT_AVPLAYER_MAX_QUEUED_BYTES` or `QT_AVPLAYER_MAX_QUEUED_SEC` environment variables to limit the amount of data buffered in the audio and video queues while demuxing.
+Once the configured limit is reached, demuxing pauses until packets are consumed by the decoder.
 - Not every FFmpeg decoder/filter supports hardware acceleration — QtAVPlayer falls back to software decoding automatically when needed.